Abishek-2425/gensh/README.md

 ---

-Happy scripting with **flyn** — Flexible Language Yielding Notables, crafted to turn your thoughts into precise shell actions.
+Happy scripting with **flyn** — crafted to turn your thoughts into precise shell actions.

-Powered by Python, fueled by curiosity. 🚀
+Powered by Python, guided by late-night-curiosity, fuelled by caffeine. 🚀